Fernando-A-Rocha/MTA-SAMP-OBJ/README.md

 * `Material Color` is not yet supported
 * `AddSimpleModel` doesn't support a SA-MP model as base ID
 * High memory usage: MTA currently donesn't support of server-side model allocation, they have to be allocated clientside, which takes up a lot of memory.

+### 🚀 Todo 🚀

+* Add more examples of possible implementations of the main functions